-The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the disputed domain names.
+The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the disputed domain name.

-Notably, the Complainant contends that it is the owner of a number of registered trademarks consisting of GINORI (in various combinations) and that it has a strong reputation for the products under this trademark.
-The Complainant asserts that the disputed domain names are confusingly similar to the abovementioned trademarks since they each contain the dominant elements of such trademarks and that the Respondent offered counterfeit products under a number of lookalike websites, which were impersonating the Complainant for undue commercial gain.
-The Complainant alleges that the Respondent has no rights or legitimate interests in the disputed domain names, which were registered and are used in bad faith.
+Notably, the Complainant contends that it is the owner of a number of registered trademarks consisting of CAESARS and CAESARS PALACE (word marks and logo marks) and that it has a strong reputation for the products under this trademark.
+The Complainant asserts that the disputed domain name is confusingly similar to the abovementioned trademarks since it incorporates the CAESARS PALACE marks in their entirety, omitting only the last letter "e".
+The Complainant essentially contends that the Respondent has linked the disputed domain name to an imposter website and may be running a fraudulent scheme via such website (due to the fact that Internet users are requested to create accounts), and that the Respondent is impersonating the Complainant for undue commercial gain.
+The Complainant alleges that the Respondent has no rights or legitimate interests in the disputed domain name, and that such use made of the disputed domain name does not confer any rights or legitimate interests and that it proves that the Respondent registered and is using it in bad faith.